FriedrichRehren/SeeIP-Library/README.md

 # SeeIP Library
-Please note, that I am in no way associated with the [SeeIP Project](https://seeip.org/) or it's founding comapny [UNVIO, LLC.](https://unvio.com/).
+Please note, that I am in no way associated with the [SeeIP Project](https://seeip.org/) or it's founding company [UNVIO, LLC.](https://unvio.com/).

 ## Installation
 To install the library,